Bank-Builder/bashic/NESTED_CONTROL_TEST_PLAN.md

 ## Goal
 Create comprehensive test cases for all nested control loop combinations in BASHIC.

+## Implementation Status: ✅ COMPLETED

+All nested control structure testing has been implemented and verified working.

 ## Current Control Structures Available
 1. **FOR/NEXT** loops
 2. **WHILE/WEND** loops